ibm-cloud-docs/vsrx/ssh-check-output.md

 {:important: .important}
 {:tip: .tip}

-# Confirming the Output and Committing the Changes
+# Confirming the output and committing the changes
 {: #confirming-the-output-and-commiting-the-changes}

 After the changes and additions you've made have been staged, run the following command to confirm what will be committed to the active configuration: